Cluster States and $\pi$-Transition in the Kuramoto Model with Higher Order Interactions: Mean-field Analysis

-where $C$ is an integration constant.
-The potential $V(\phi)$ is symmetric to a change of the phase sign and, by assuming a finite value of $R_1$ and $\lambda_1 > 0$, its shape is essentially controlled by the sign of $\lambda_2$.
-For $\lambda_2 >0$ it has two minima of different heights in $\phi=0$ and $\phi=\pm \pi$, as shown in Fig. \ref{fig:potential} (a).
+As shown in Fig. \ref{fig:potential} (a-b), for $\lambda_2 >0$, the potential displays two minima of different heights in $\phi=0$ and $\phi=\pm \pi$, and two maxima in $\pm {\bar \phi}$.
 Therefore, depending on the initial conditions and on the protocol used for the simulations, one or two clusters may emerge in the system.
-In particular we notice that, for increasing positive (negative) $\lambda_1$, the minimum corresponding to the cluster in $\phi=0$ ($\phi=\pm\pi$) becomes deeper and therefore more stable, as evident when looking at $V(\phi)$ reported in Fig. \ref{fig:potential} (a) as a solid (dashed) black line.
-For a negative $\lambda_2$ (with $|\lambda_2|$ definitely larger that $\lambda_1$) the potential presents a maximum in $\phi=0$ and two symmetric minima of same height, as shown in Fig. \ref{fig:potential} (b) (black solid line).
-This suggests that two clusters can emerge in this model even in presence of an unimodal frequency distribution, for values of $\lambda_2$ sufficiently negative.
+In particular we notice that, for increasingly larger positive (negative) values of $\lambda_1$, the minimum corresponding to the cluster in $\phi=0$ ($\phi=\pm\pi$) becomes deeper and therefore more stable, as evident when looking at $V(\phi)$ (black solid lines) reported in Fig. \ref{fig:potential} (a) and (b).
+Furthermore, for $\lambda_1 \le - \lambda_2 R_1$ ($\lambda_1 \ge \lambda_2 R_1$) the minimum in $\phi=0$ ($\phi = \pm \pi$) disappears and the potential shows an unique minimum.
+For a negative $\lambda_2$-value the potential presents two maxima at $\phi=0$ and $\pm \pi$ and two symmetric minima of same height at $\pm {\bar \phi}$, as shown in Fig. \ref{fig:potential} (c) and (d) (black solid lines).